Setting Up MPI

 If using a compiled language, before you can build MPI codes you must install a compiler, and possibly some kind of IDE.
 See our guides for C++ or Fortran.

-The author of mpi4py recommends using pip even with an Anaconda environment.
+The author of mpi4py recommends using pip even with a conda environment.
 This command will be similar on a local system to that used for installation on a multiuser system.

 python -m pip install mpi4py